xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_vendor_experience/multiple_profiles_for_vendors_creating_new_vendor_staff_profiles.md

 If necessary, the vendor can add more than one staff members at once: every click of the **Add staff member** button creates an additional blank line for a new vendor staff member profile:
 ![mvp_staffmembers_add_new2.png]({{site.baseurl}}/attachments/ref_6X7UpEq6/mvp_staffmembers_add_new2.png)

-After adding all the staff email addresses they require and setting the access levels, the vendor needs to click the **Save changes** button.
+After adding the staff email address(es) they require and setting the access level(s), the vendor needs to click the **Save changes** button.
 This will create the new vendor staff profile(s).

+Once a user profile for a new vendor staff member has been created, the vendor needs to {% link "send them an invitation" ref_0wN2KuZB %} so they can log in to the vendor area and begin their work.

+_Related pages:_

+   * {% link "Multiple profiles for vendors: Vendor experience" ref_6X7UpEq6 %}
+   * {% link "Multiple profiles for vendors: Inviting new vendor staff members to log in" ref_0wN2KuZB %}